johngraham262/dotfiles/README.md

 `.vimrc` manages your vim configurations.
 I use [vim plug](https://github.com/junegunn/vim-plug) to manage vim plugins.

+`vscode` directory contains settings for the vscode IDE.

 `.xvimrc` somewhat manages a vim port to Xcode.